-If your Daytona Beach business sells a lot online, then we’re coming into the most wonderful time of the year.
+If your Central Florida business sells a lot online, then we’re coming into the most wonderful time of the year.

 And this year, your customers will probably shop your website (and elsewhere online) EARLY in order to bypass all those supply-chain snafus.
 Cha-ching for you.

 Just don’t forget the taxman – and we don’t mean the IRS.
 We mean the sales tax in states where you sell your stuff.